Real Time

 Description

-* WHAT...Dangerously hot conditions possible.
-Afternoon temperatures 109 to 117.
-Major Heat Risk. * WHERE...Portions of southwest Arizona and southeast and southern California. * WHEN...From Wednesday morning through Friday evening. * IMPACTS...Heat related illnesses increase significantly during extreme heat events.
+* WHAT...Dangerously hot conditions.
+Afternoon temperatures 105 to 113.
+Major Heat Risk. * WHERE...Portions of southwest Arizona and southeast and southern California. * WHEN...Until 8 PM MST /8 PM PDT/ this evening. * IMPACTS...Heat related illnesses increase significantly during extreme heat events.
 Overexposure can cause heat cramps and heat exhaustion to develop and, without intervention, can lead to heat stroke.

 Instruction